USEPA/provisional_habs/README.md

 The provisional data are provided as comma delimited files and are suitable for use with spreadsheets or easily read into many common programming languages (e.g. R, python, etc.).
-The easiest way to download files is right click on the links below and select "Save link as...".
+The easiest way to download files is follow the links below and when you see the data, right click and  select "Save as...".

 - [2021 HABs Data for Shubael and Hamblin Ponds](cc_hab_provisional_data_2021.csv?raw=true)
 - [2022 HABs Data for Shubael and Hamblin Ponds](cc_hab_provisional_data_2022.csv?raw=true)